 - Using meat is better than mince for making kabab

-- Make sure your meat is completely dried out before goes into the food processor
+- Make sure your meat is completely dried out before it goes into the food processor

-- Ground meat should be tight so that your kabab couldn't shred
+- Ground meat should be tight so that your kabab won't shred

-- If you want to make a more delicious handi kabab then must be used desi ghee in gravy
+- If you want to make a more delicious handi kabab, then you must use desi ghee in the gravy

 - This thing enhances the taste of the recipe